 '''

 &namzdf

 vertical physics

-rn_avm0

-1 20-4
+(background Kz if not "key zdfcst'

+rn avm0

+1.2e-4

 vertical eddy viscosity

 [m2/s]

+1.2e-5

+vertical eddy diffusivity [m2/s]

 (background Kz if not "key_zdfcst")

-(background Kz if not "key_zdfcst")

-vertical eddy diffusivity [m2/s]

-rn_avt0

-1.2e-5

-profile for background avt & avm (=1) or not (=0) horizontal shape for avtb (=1) or not (=0)

-nn_avb
+nn avb

 0

+profile for background avt & avm (=1) or not (=0)

 0

-nn havtb

-= .true.

-enhanced vertical diffusion (evd) (T) or not (F)
+horizontal shape for avtb (=1) or not (=0) enhanced vertical diffusion (evd) (T) or not (F)

-ln_zdfevd
+nn_havtb

+ln zdfevd

+.true.

 evd apply on tracer (=0) or on tracer and momentum (=1)

 nn_evdm

-= 100.
+100.

-rn_avevd
+rn avevd

 evd mixing coefficient [m2/s]

+ln_zdfnpc

+!
 Non-Penetrative algorithm (T) or not (F)

-ln_zdfnpc
+! frequency of application of npc

 .false.

 nn_npc

-frequency of application of npc

-nn_npcp

-npc control print frequency
+! npc control print frequency

+! time-stepping: split-explicit (T) or implicit (F) time stepping

+365

 ln_zdfexp

 = .false.

-! time-stepping: split-explicit (T) or implicit (F) time stepping
+nn_zdfexp

 ! number of sub-timestep for ln_zdfexp=T

-nn zdfexp

 '''

 The non-penetrative convective adjustment is used when $ln\zdfnpc$ =true.
-It is applied at each $nn\npc$ time step and mixes downwards instantaneously the statically unstable portion of the water column, but only until the density structure becomes neutrally stable (i.e. until the mixed portion of the water column has exactly the density of the water just below) [Madec et al. 1991b].
+It is applied at each $nn\npc$ time step and mixes downwards instantaneously the statically unstable portion of the water column, but only until the density structure becomes neutrally stable (i.e. until the mixed portion of the water column has exactly the density of the water just below) [?].
 The associated algorithm is an iterative process used in the following way (Fig. 10.2.1): starting from the top of the ocean, the first instability is found.
 Assume in the following that the instability is located between levels k and k+1.
 The potential temperature and salinity in the two levels are vertically mixed, conserving the heat and salt contents of the water column.
 The new density is then computed by a linear approximation.
 If the new density profile is still unstable between levels k+1 and k+2, levels k, k+1 and k+2 are then mixed.
 This process is repeated until stability is established below the level k (the mixing process can go down to the ocean bottom).
 The algorithm is repeated to check if the density profile between level k-1 and k is unstable and/or if there is no deeper instability.

 This algorithm is significantly different from mixing statically unstable levels two by two.
-The latter procedure cannot converge with a finite number of iterations for some
+The latter procedure cannot converge with a finite number of iterations for some vertical profiles while the algorithm used in NEMO converges for any profile in a number of iterations which is less than the number of vertical levels.
+This property is of paramount